thecybergirI/image-steganography-stegonline/README.md

 ---

-## What Is This Repository?

-This is a beginner-friendly guide to **image steganography** - hiding secret data inside image files - using **StegOnline** by georgeom.net.
+This is a beginner-friendly guide to **image steganography**, hiding secret data inside image files using **StegOnline** by georgeom.net.
 No installation needed; everything runs in your browser.

 > **See [DISCLAIMER.md](./DISCLAIMER.md) before proceeding.**

 ---

-## What Is StegOnline?
+## What is StegOnline?

 [StegOnline](https://georgeom.net/StegOnline) is a free, open-source, web-based image steganography tool.
 It is a modern, browser-based alternative to the old desktop tool *Stegsolve*.
-No data is stored or transferred — everything runs locally in your browser.
+No data is stored or transferred, everything runs locally in your browser.
+Any image you upload or process stays safely in your local browser cache and is never sent to a remote server.
+The most common technique used here is Least Significant Bit (LSB) steganography.

 **Key features:**
 - Embed (hide) data in images using LSB techniques